Main Supporting Rules

 - Whitening products

-Cosmetics manufacturers shall notify provincial FDA through an online platform of the product formula and sales packaging (including labels and instructions for use) prior to marketing.
-Applicants are required to record the product information, including formula, packaging, description of production process, product technical requirements and testing reports for future examination.
-In order to assist producers in China, CFDA has prepared a guidance document, “Requirements for Filing of Domestic Non-special Use Cosmetic Products”, which details all information required and the filing procedures.
+Cosmetics manufacturers shall notify provincial Medical Products Administration through an online platform of the product formula and sales packaging (including labels and instructions for use) prior to marketing.
+Applicants are required to record the product information, including formula, packaging, description of the production process, product technical requirements and testing reports for future examination.
+In order to assist producers in China, SAMR (the former CFDA) has prepared a guidance document, "Requirements for Filing of Domestic Non-special Use Cosmetic Products", which details all information required and the filing procedures.